pqrkchqps/diehard-dot-fund-school/facilitation.md

 * How do I deal with rants and horrible people?
 * How do I get people to use the tool?
 * How do I introduce people?
-* Help there are too many loomios!
+* Help there are too many Loomios!

 ## Acts of facilitation
 *More indepth articles, specifically targetted at group facilitators.*